Minimal SU(6) Gauge-Higgs Grand Unification: GHGUT Phenomenology

 \section{GHGUT Phenomenology}

-Since the hypercharge $U(1)_Y$ is contained in the upper-left $5\times 5$ block of \eqref{eq:bcs}, the EW gauge structure of $SU(6)$ GHGUT follows ordinary Georgi-Glashow $SU(5)$ with a Weinberg angle of $\sin^2\theta_W=3/8$ which implies at the classical level $M_Z=\sqrt{8/5} M_W$.
-The running of the gauge couplings in warped extra dimensions has been studied in the context of $SU(5)$ GUT~\cite{Agashe:2002pr,Pomarol:2000hp,Contino:2002kc,Randall:2001gb} and has been shown to be logarithmic preserving the aspects of high scale unification of the SM.
+Since the hypercharge $U(1)_Y$ is contained in the upper-left $5\times 5$ block of \eqref{eq:bcs}, the EW gauge structure of $SU(6)$ GHGUT follows ordinary Georgi-Glashow $SU(5)$ with a Weinberg angle of $\sin^2\theta_W=3/8$ which implies at the classical level $M_Z=\sqrt{8/5} M_W$, while the running of the gauge couplings has been shown to remain logarithmic in warped extra dimensions~\cite{Agashe:2002pr,Pomarol:2000hp,Contino:2002kc,Randall:2001gb}.

 A notable feature of our GHGUT setup is the presence of $(+,-)$ vector bosons with a distinct mass relation